 Vellum is only available for Macs, but can be run on a virtual Mac as well.
 A virtual Mac is a copy of MacOS that one can access via a website that offers virtual MacOS service.
 (Not an affiliate link.)

 Some Vellum users are under the impression that they have to accept the font that Vellum loads by default.
-If you are one of those people, you might be glad to know that you can choose from a list of nine fonts to find one that better suits your needs.
+If you are one of those people, you might be glad to know that you can choose from a list of twelve standard fonts and two accessible fonts (in Vellum accessible styles only) to find one that better suits your needs.

 Which fonts are available in Vellum?